fiduswriter/fiduswriter/README.md

 ### Development/upgrade:

-  If you change the source code of Fidus Writer, notice the following:

-  1. If there are changes to the JavaScript files written in ES6 or to any of the JavaScript dependencies, you need to run:
+  If there are changes to the JavaScript source code of Fidus Writer, you need to run:

-    > `python manage.py transpile`
+    > `./manage.py transpile`

-  2. If there are changes to KaTeX, you need to run:
+  If there are changes to the database models, you need to run:

-    > `python manage.py bundle_katex`
+    > `./manage.py migrate`